AyaHassanAli/APATCP/README.md

-# ACID: Adaptive Collaborative Intrusion Defense for DDoS Mitigation in SD-IoT using P4 Switches
+# ACID: A Novel SDN-Enabled Framework for Adaptive Detection of Advanced TCP Flooding Attacks in IoT Networks

 ## 📄 Overview

 This repository contains the implementation of five core algorithms proposed in the paper:
-**"ACID: Adaptive Collaborative Intrusion Defense for DDoS Mitigation in SD-IoT using P4 Switches"**.
+**"ACID: A Novel SDN-Enabled Framework for Adaptive Detection of Advanced TCP Flooding Attacks in IoT Networks"**.
 The framework presents a decentralized, real-time, and intelligent defense mechanism for detecting and mitigating DDoS attacks within Software-Defined IoT (SD-IoT) environments using P4 programmable data planes.

 ## 🧠 Key Contributions